TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/Index.rst

 3.

-A Controller is an object of an extension, which is instantiated and called inside of extbase by the :class:`Dispatcher` object.
+A Controller is an object of an extension, which is instantiated and called inside of extbase by the :php:`Dispatcher` object.
 The controller takes care of the complete flow inside of the extension.
 It is the link between the Request, the Domain Model and the reaction in form of the Response.
 Inside the *Controller*, the data